By Deborah Jeanne Sergeant

 “Although people often ask if crossing legs or slapping thighs causes spider veins, there is no definitive correlation between those actions and spider veins,” Pyne said.

-Patients may require two to four treatments over several months to achieve the best results for large areas.
+Patients may require two to four spider vein treatments over several months to achieve the best results for large areas.
 Pyne said that the areas may itch a little for a few days and patients should avoid direct sunlight for two weeks, but most patients can go back to normal activities right away.

 “Overall, cosmetic sclerotherapy is well-tolerated and extremely safe,” Pyne said.
 “Serious complications from cosmetic sclerotherapy are exceedingly rare.”

 While some patients can experience staining at the site of the injection, these typically disappear with in three to six months.
 Some also have development of new, small spider veins at or near the site of the previous veins.

 Laser treatments offer another option.
 Krystal Waters, registered nurse and esthetician at The Plastic Surgery Group of Rochester in Rochester, uses this as her primary treatment.
 You may consult a vein specialist to determine which procedure is the most suitable to your condition.

 “I use one lens to heat up the area and with the other lens, I trace along the spider vein to get it to coagulate, reabsorb into the body and disappear,” she said.

 The procedure can take up to two hours for a client with numerous spider veins.
 Treating just one small area takes only a few minutes.
 If clients continue with behaviors that contribute to spider veins, the veins will likely return.
 Learn more about plastic surgery procedures like bbl at www.genesiscosmetic.com.